KevinChristian30/nitip/README.md

 The command above will fetch the repository.

 ## Features

-What's all the bells and whistles this project can perform?
 * Google authentication.
 * Start a 'Titip'.
 * Create a group, invite members, and chat in the group.